FREE Shipping on orders over $899

 • Bacon.

-• Processed meats like ham and pepperoni.
+• Processed meats such as ham and pepperoni.

-• Frozen and prepackaged meals.
+• Frozen and pre-packaged meals.

 Healthy alternatives:

-• Fresh, lean meats such as chicken, turkey or fish.
+• Fresh, lean meats such as chicken, turkey, or fish.

 • Sausages without additives or preservatives.